openframeworks/ofBook/chapters/ofSketch/chapter.md

 ### App Export

-App Export will allow users to export executables and resources to use on other computers **[mh: maybe "...resource that can be transferred to and run on a different computer."]**.
-These will be presented as a zipped bundle for easier transport. **[mh: maybe "the exported project will be downloaded a zipped bundle for easier transport."]**
+App Export will allow users to export executables and resources that can be transferred to and run on other computers.
+The exported project will be downloaded as zipped bundle for easy transport.

 ### Project File Export